-- Inexperience drivers

-- Visitor unfamiliar with the campus

-- Walkers and members of public visiting the campus

-- The movement of livestock on college farms

-- The operation of slow moving farm machinery
+- Inexperience drivers - People visiting the college/centre unfamiliar with the campus - Walkers and members of public visiting the campus - The movement of livestock on farms - The operation of slow moving farm machinery

 The college/centre is committed to an environment which ensures the health and safety of all staff, learners and visitors.
-To achieve this objective, certain rules apply to the use of vehicles at the college/centre.
+To achieve this objective, certain rules apply to the use of private vehicles at the college/centre.
 We require the full co-operation of our employees, learners, contractors and visitors with these rules.